verzac/grocer-discord-bot/README.md

 When you use a GroceryBot command, we store the following data required for the bot to function properly:

 - Your server's ID (because each server has their own grocery list)
+- Your server's channel IDs (which isn't human-readable) - this is used so that GroBot knows where to send updates (currently used by !grohere).
 - The ID of the user who inputted each grocery entry into your grocery list
 - The grocery entry itself (duh)
 - When grocery entries are updated (deleted entries are deleted permanently and immediately)